Bandz a Make Her Dance: Music video

-The music video, directed by J.R.Saint, premiered on MTV Jams on September 23, 2012 and features cameo appearances by Mike Will Made It, Birdman and Project Pat.
+The music video, directed by J.R.Saint, premiered on MTV Jams on September 23, 2012 and features cameo appearances by Mike Will Made It and Project Pat.
 Alexis Texas appears in the music video wearing a t-shirt for adult film website Brazzers.
 She told Adam22 it was an enjoyable filming experience on the "Bandz a Make Her Dance" music video.
 Texas stated Juicy J was nervous to approach her and talk to her on the film set.
 She said 2 Chainz was present during her film shoot and he was respectful and kind to her during the production process.
 Her scenes were shot in an actual strip club; she performed a solo couch dance for the music video.
 Miami Northwestern Senior High School marching band members were featured in the music video; school district administrators voiced concerns over the usage in the video.
 According to the school district, administrators were informed it would be a music video featuring a drum line.
 The school district attempted to stop sales of the music video, asking Sony Music Entertainment and Kemosabe Records to halt the distribution.
 The music video's producer, Mahad Dar, sued Juicy J. in 2014 in United States District Court for the Central District of California; in his lawsuit he stated he was not paid under a "work for hire" agreement for his work on the production.